Seeking the word for Life in Chinese or Japanese?

 To stick together through thick and thin.

-To share joys and sorrows of life.
+To share the joys and sorrows of life.

 To share pleasures and pains.